-If you feel that your hearing has deteriorated and you need your hearing checked, please contact your GP, who can refer you to the department for further assessment.
+If you feel that your hearing has deteriorated and you would like your hearing checked, please contact your GP, who will refer you for a hearing asssessment.

-If you already have a hearing aid from our department please contact us for advice on how to arrange this.
+If you already have a hearing aid from our department please contact us directly to arrange a hearing re-assessment.

 Do I need to do anything before my appointment?